gbabeleda/wind-energy-dashboard/README.md

 # Wind Energy Dashboard via Streamlit
-## Repository Description

-This repository
+This repository holds the project files to build a wind resource assessment dashboard of one particular wind site at the University of the Philippines Diliman as of Version 1.0.

+Production for Version 1.0 officially started on Nov 2, 2023 and uses Python 3.12.0

 ## Data Declaration

-This repository is contains the project files that deal with the creation of a wind resource assessment dashboard using streamlit.

-The wind dataset contained was provided via the EgyE 205 course under the Energy Engineering Program in the University of the Philippines Diliman.
-This dashboard respects the copyright of University, and this application is not meant for any non-educational purposes.
+The data used in this project was provided by the Energy Engineering 205 course under the Energy Engineering Program at the University of the Philippines Diliman.

-Official Start of Version 1
-- November 2, 2023
-- Python Version: 3.12.0

-# Structure of a streamlit application
+This project is purely a educational and training endeavour, and does not aim to infringe on the copyright of the data.

+# Project Details

+This project is a first attempt at making a streamlit project, and aims to follow a standard streamlit structure to some degree, as seen below:

 - .streamlit/
   - config.toml
 - app.py